zambujo/headliner/README.md

 README](https://github.com/zambujo/headliner/workflows/Render%20README/badge.svg)
 <!-- badges: end -->

-`{headliner}` is an R :package: to publish headlines from RSS data.
+`headliner` is a package to publish headlines’ data.
+In other words, it provides a static generator for headlines. `headliner` is ideal to quickly publish and distribute RSS feeds, for instance.

 ## Installation